 I think I could be good at being married.
 I’m a good communicator.
 I’m generous and encouraging and willing to compromise.
 I stay calm in a crisis and I’m learning to admit when I’m wrong.
-But I am in my mid- (okay late-) 30s and it has not happened for me so the question of, “Does God promise you a spouse?” hits pretty close to home.
+But I am in my mid- (okay late-) 30s and it has not happened for me so the question, “Does God promise you a spouse?” hits pretty close to home.

-Here’s the quick answer: I don’t think He does.
+Here’s the quick answer: I don’t think he does.

-Lie No. 1: Single people are leftovers
+Lie No. 1: Single people are incomplete

 Sometimes we desperately want to believe that God promises us a spouse because we’ve attached our worth and identity to that maybe-future-relationship.
-We’re afraid that if we stay unmarried God is telling us that we’re really not worth that much.
+We’re afraid that if we stay unmarried, God is telling us that we’re really not worth that much.
 It’s like being the very last kid picked for the team, only so much worse.

 Refuse to believe the lie that you are anything less than God’s very best work.
 Refuse to listen when you hear someone whisper, “He’s still not married so you know there must be something wrong with him.”
 Satan wants you to feel small and unimportant but God’s dreams for you are big, huge, Technicolor dreams.
-So step up, lean in and stand strong in the knowledge that you are amazing because God says so.
+So step up, lean in and stand strong in the knowledge that you are amazing because your Father says so.

 Lie No. 2: Living single is unfair (in other words, God owes us)